 How to sear fish

-- Use salmon, cod, hake and more for these recipes
+- We use salmon, cod, hake and more

 Best fish recipes

 Fried salmon gets the crispy skin treatment here, and is served with a vibrant (and nutritious) watercress sauce, made all the more interesting with dill, lemon, crème fraîche and capers.
 Also check out more of our easy salmon recipes.

 Flaky, pearly-white cod with a rosemary parmesan crust, served on a sweet cherry tomato and butter bean sauce.
 It's the perfect midweek meal!

 One of our most popular recipes on olive, these crispy fish cakes are both versatile and easy to rustle up.
 Use any white fish or salmon, but not oily fish or the texture will be heavy.
 We'd recommend serving them up for friends, or even at a dinner party if you add a posh salad and a little dressing on the side.

 Try our soft flaky cod cooked in a juicy chorizo and tomato sauce, served with bulgar wheat for a midweek meal for two.